jonhadfield/soba/README.md

 Repositories in GitHub organisations are not backed up by default.
 To back these up, specify a comma separated list of organisations in the environment variable: GITHUB_ORGS.

+#### Skipping User repository backups

+By default, all users' repositories will be backed up, even when specifying organisations.
+To skip user repositories set environment variable: GITHUB\_SKIP\_USER_REPOS to true.

 #### GitHub Repo/Bundle comparison method

 Environment variable: GITHUB_COMPARE